DJPlaya/Kigen-AC-Redux/CONTRIBUTING.md

 # Contribution guidelines

-**Index of contents**
+**Index of Contents**
-* What chances do I have to add new code to smlib ?
+* What Chances do I have to add new Code to KACR?
-	* Through pull requests
+	* Through Pull Requests
-	* Write/Push access (direct committing)
+	* Write/Push Access (Direct Committing)
-* General rules
+* General Rules
-* Checklist before submitting pull requests / committing new code
+* Checklist before submitting Pull Requests / committing new Code
-* Consistent code style
+* Consistent Code Style
-	* smlib code style example
+	* KACR Code Style Example

-## What chances do I have to add new code to smlib ?
+## What chances do I have to add new Code to KACR?

 ### Through pull requests